Skip to main content

 • The step‑by‑step approach to achieve an outcome.

-• Which tasks to use (and in what order).
+• Which tools to use (and in what order).

 • Constraints, edge cases, and best practices.